NVIDIA/TensorRT-LLM/examples/internlm/README.md

                     --engine_dir ./internlm-chat-20b/trt_engines/int8_kv_cache_weight_only/1-gpu
 ```

-TODO: The result of 7B is not good, probably some error lies at qkv bias part.

 #### SmoothQuant

 Unlike the FP16 build where the HF weights are processed and loaded into the TensorRT-LLM directly, the SmoothQuant needs to load INT8 weights which should be pre-processed before building an engine.